-6,000 LEBANESE WOMEN AND GIRLS USED ,,,,,, SGBV SERVICES 2015 NEXT STEPS Protection, Child Protection and SGBV in the Lebanon Crisis Response Plan The funding requirement for protection activities includes USD 48 million for interventions that directly contribute to the strengthening of systems and capacity of institutions.
+Protection, Child Protection and SGBV in the Lebanon Crisis Response Plan

+The funding requirement for protection activities includes USD 48 million for interventions that directly contribute to the strengthening of systems and capacity of institutions.
 Most of these funds are requested for community empowerment activities.
-In 2015, the target population for community empowerment activities includes over 90,000 Lebanese adults and over 200,000 Lebanese children.
-The government and public institutions will continue to be supported through the following: - Coaching of 784 social workers of the Ministry of Social Affairs. - Capacity development and support to community-based organizations and 76 Social Development Centers (infrastructure, staffing, equipment). - Capacity development for 1,150 judiciary, legal, security and health actors. - The development and endorsement of national guidelines for alternative care arrangements for children in Lebanon, including minimum standards for institutions providing interim care, such as emergency shelters and orphanages. - The endorsement by the Ministry of Social Affairs and the Ministry of Justice of the operating protocols for the national case management system, which will complement but exceed the breadth and scope of the emergency system already endorsed. - The development and endorsement of a national information management system that will support the confidentiality and efficiency of the case management system by providing a centralized, electronic database for all children being provided care within the case management system. - The development of a national curriculum on child protection intended for social workers to strengthen the skills of professionals working in public institutions.
+In 2015, the target population for community empowerment activities includes over 90,000 Lebanese adults.
+Nearly 107,000 Lebanese children and 22,000 Lebanese caregivers will receive psychosocial support programmes, while 24,000 Lebanese adolescents will participate in life-skills programmes.
+The government and public institutions will continue to be supported through the following:

+- Coaching of 784 social workers of the Ministry of Social Affairs. - Capacity development and support to community-based organizations and 76 Social Development Centers (infrastructure, staffing, equipment). - Capacity development for 1,150 judiciary, legal, security and health actors. - The development and endorsement of national guidelines for alternative care arrangements for children in Lebanon, including minimum standards for institutions providing interim care, such as emergency shelters and orphanages. - The endorsement by the Ministry of Social Affairs and the Ministry of Justice of the operating protocols for the national case management system, which will complement but exceed the breadth and scope of the emergency system already endorsed. - The development and endorsement of a national information management system that will support the confidentiality and efficiency of the case management system by providing a centralized, electronic database for all children being provided care within the case management system. - The development of a national curriculum on child protection intended for social workers to strengthen the skills of professionals working in public institutions.

-The objective of the sector is to ensure food security for refugees from Svria and vulnerable Lebanese; and, to restore agricultural livelihoods of vulnerable rural Lebanese communities.
-RESULTS TO DATE:
+The objective of the sector is to ensure food security for refugees from Syria and vulnerable Lebanese; and, to restore agricultural livelihoods of vulnerable rural Lebanese communities.